-Cambridge Industries Group: CIG and ml&s Group Form Joint Venture to Scale Global Manufacturing of High-Speed Optical Modules and NPO Solutions
+Cambridge Industries Group: CIG and ML&S Group Form Joint Venture to Scale Global Manufacturing of High-Speed Optical Modules and NPO Solutions

 Strategic partnership integrates advanced Swiss photonics engineering with large-scale North American production to meet surging 800G, 1.6T demand and beyond for CIG's customers.

-Cambridge Industries Group (CIG), a global leader in broadband technologies and high-speed optical transceivers, today announced a significant expansion of its long-standing collaboration with ml&s Group.
-The two companies will establish a new Joint Venture (JV) headquartered in Dallas, Texas, co-located with CIG's operations in Texas, to accelerate global production of high-speed optical modules and Near-Packaged Optics (NPO) solutions.
+Cambridge Industries Group (CIG), a global leader in broadband technologies and high-speed optical transceivers, today announced a significant expansion of its long-standing collaboration with ML&S Group.
+The two companies will establish a new joint venture (JV) headquartered in Dallas, Texas, co-located with CIG's Texas operations, to accelerate global production of high-speed optical modules and Near-Packaged Optics (NPO) solutions.

-The JV combines the specialized capabilities of three key entities: CIG, ml&s Mexico, and ml&s Switzerland.
-With an initial investment of USD 30 million, the venture will expand high-volume manufacturing capacity in Mexico to provide a resilient, localized supply chain for hyperscale data center operators and AI infrastructure providers in North America and beyond.
+The JV combines the specialized capabilities of three key entities: CIG, ML&S Mexico, and ML&S Switzerland.
+With an initial investment of USD 56 million, including direct capital investment in equipment, the venture will expand high-volume manufacturing capacity in Mexico to support hyperscale data center operators and AI infrastructure providers in North America and beyond.
+These deployments will include next-generation 800G/1.6T and NPO optical interconnects for large-scale AI clusters.

 Several leading CIG customers have also expressed interest in participating in follow-on investments, signaling strong industry backing for this geographically diversified manufacturing model.